 Mary Jo writes…

-creates an interactive bridge.
+Language is critical for literacy development and storytelling creates an interactive bridge.
 Music, repeated phrases, and actions provide connections and invite participation by children when they become part of the storytelling event.

 Working in schools demands that the storyteller is tuned into the state literacy standards.
 Storytelling connects many types of standards but I am only concentrating on the literacy connection.
 A good story challenges a child’s auditory, visual, and kinesthetic skills along with a phonemic awareness.

-Interview #052 Jan Andrews & Jennifer Cayley
+Purchase a HQ Mp3 File of Interview #052 Jan Andrews & Jennifer Cayley

-Logo for art of storytelling [wp_eStore:product_id:73:end] for $2.23
+[wp_eStore:product_id:73:end] for $2.23

 The Power of Folk Tales in children’s lives.

 Folktales bring us the wisdom of the ages.
 They have been honed and shaped over centuries.
 They are there for everyone, functioning on the one hand as entertainment and on the other through offering so many layers of meaning that they are accessible to all.
 Adults may proclaim that Jack and Ti-Jean, Cinderella and Red Riding Hood (and all those other lesser-known heroes and heroines of the stories we ought to be telling more often) are archetypes.
 Children simply recognize in these long-lived characters various aspects of their own being.
-Folktales become then one of the Read the rest of this entry »
+Folktales become then one of the Read more »